 Clip coupons.
 In general, you can save 10-20% of your bottom line with coupons.
 Check out the store entrances, newspaper and fliers for coupons.
-It never hurts to do a little coupon clipping…and these days you don’t even have to clip them, you can print them for FREE.
+It never hurts to do a little coupon clipping…and these days you don’t even have to clip them, you can find them online and print them for free!

 11. Only use coupons for items you were already planning to buy.